dullhunk/whats-the-story-learning-glory/index.md

 ## Learning glory?

 *PROBLEM NO.1*: Any stories that are being told are also being overlooked.
 Here is a small selection of overlooked stories from the University of Manchester between 2020 and 2023.
-NONE of them made the annual press release from the communications team.
+NONE of them made it into press releases (annual or otherwise) from the media relations team.

 * **National Teaching Fellowships** (NTFS) are awards which “[celebrates and recognises individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/national-teaching-fellowship)”, for example: